prefix-dev/rattler-build/docs/recipe_file.md

   noarch: python
 ```

+!!! note
-> ***Note***: At the time of this writing, `noarch` packages should not make use
+    At the time of this writing, `noarch` packages should not make use
-> of preprocess-selectors: `noarch` packages are built with the directives which
+    of preprocess-selectors: `noarch` packages are built with the directives which
-> evaluate to `true` in the platform it is built on, which probably will result
+    evaluate to `true` in the platform it is built on, which probably will result
-> in incorrect/incomplete installation in other platforms.
+    in incorrect/incomplete installation in other platforms.

 <!--
 ### Include build recipe